background image

 • Developed by SAIC Volkswagen, it's tailored for the Chinese market's growing demand for versatile EVs.

 There’s no official interior walkaround yet, but if recent VW concepts are anything to go by, expect the usual wide screens, minimal buttons, and digital-first thinking.
+Hopefully, with better software this time around.

 This isn’t a showstopper concept dripping in carbon fiber and promises.
 It’s restrained, maybe even intentionally dull in places — but that’s kind of the point.
 Volkswagen’s saying: here’s a big family EV that works in the real world, not just one that looks good in renders.